10 TIPS TO GROW YOUR AUTO BODY SHOP OR SMART REPAIR BUSINESS

 Not only can people instantly message you asking for quotes and sending you images, again, making customers lives easier and creating a faster connection to your business, friends can tag your business when people are asking for recommendations (which sometimes is annoying) but if you comment fast enough that one job that's come through the door?
 Just put money in your business account!

 So yes it's worth it.

 Make sure your page looks professional, with your logo, business details and a nice page cover photo, all of which you can create with a designing app on your phone.
 If you're not comfortable doing this, then contact someone who will be willing, after all, not everyone knows how to repair their car, so a favour for a favour.

-Inside tip: If you have a business website, having more pages link to your website will help rank you higher on Google search results page.
+Insider tip: If you have a business website, having more pages link to your website will help rank you higher on the Google search results page.

 4. Join Facebook Gossip Groups

 Ah, Facebook!
 The place where we hate to see so many Ads but use them for our business because "they can reach 500-20,000 in our local area"

 So how do we manage to reach locals without shoving our business in their face just as they're trying to find another funny cat video?